bbauska/UC-Davis-Inter-jQuery/readme.md

 for what I have so far.
 It&apos;s okay but it&apos;s not.
 It&apos;s certainly not great.
 You can make it much better.
-That&apos;s something you can do that doesn&apos;t even involve a lot of programming that&apos;s really just design work.
+That&apos;s something you can do that doesn&apos;t even involve a lot of programming that&apos;s really just design work.</p>

-You can create form fields for the players name so that instead of player 1 and good player 2.
+<p>You can create form fields for the players name so that instead of
+player 1 and good player 2.
 When you start the game, when you click, Start.
 Instead of randomly pick a player, you could actually enter and you get to form fields here.
 Player 1 and player 2.
 Add those form